Clean Up! Stop Spread Of Dengue

-These were the words of Year 8 student, Jasveen Singh, 13, of Cunningham Road in Nasinu, Suva, during the launch of the Fight the Bite Clean-Up Fiji 2017 at his school in Tamavua, yesterday.
+These were the words of Year 8 student, Jasveen Singh, 13, of Cunningham Road in Nasinu, Suva, during the launch of the Fight the Bite Clean-Up Fiji 2017 at his school in Tamavua, on Friday.

 He said the launch would not only benefit the school and students but their families at home too.